-NFU Cymru agrees that improving farm productivity and profitability should be a key aim of future policy.
-Productivity measures are a key corners to ne of the NFU Cymru future agricultural policy and we are pleased to see a focus on productivity measures through the Economic Resilience scheme.
-Welsh Government needs to better understand the key drivers and constraints to productivity on Welsh farms and ensure future agricultural policy, supports and doesn't hinder, measures to improve productivity.
+NFU Cymru agrees improving farm productivity and profitability should be a key aim of future policy.
+Productivity measures are a key cornerstone of the NFU Cymru future agricultural policy and we are pleased to see a focus on productivity measures through the Economic Resilience scheme.
+Welsh Government needs to better understand the key drivers and constraints on productivity on Welsh farms and ensure future agricultural policy, supports and not hinders, measures to improve productivity.
 Objective analysis on the effectiveness of existing mechanisms is also required.
-Overall, modelling must demonstrate that economic resilience measures can mitigate for the gap that will be left by the proposed phasing out of direct support.
+Overall modelling must demonstrate that economic resilience measures can mitigate for the gap that will be left by the proposed phasing out of direct support.
 NFU Cymru firmly believes that a stability measure must form part of a long-term agricultural policy.
 There is limited merit in Welsh Government talking positively about economic resilience measures that support improved productivity on Welsh farms unless the wider post Brexit agricultural policy and regulatory system is fit for purpose and enabling.

 NFU Cymru recognises the important role of good quality advice and guidance for farm businesses.
-However, increased levels of investment in advice and guidance measures above current levels, without a clear business case and evidence of impact, would be highly concerning.
+We are concerned, however, that the consultation refers to the need for a clear pathway to access advice.
+Increased levels of investment in advice and guidance measures above current levels without a clear business case and evidence of impact, would also be highly concerning.

 We believe there are opportunities to learn from other innovative approaches across the EU, as well as building on the foundations of the Dairy Conditional Aid Scheme and the Red Meat Benchmarking Programme.
-Providing appropriate incentives to facilitate the provision of data is pivotal to success.
+Providing appropriate incentives to facilitate the provision of data was pivotal to success.
 The next logical phase would be the development of integrated measures that seek to embed incentives to drive farmer engagement measures to improve productivity.
 These have the potential to underpin the credibility of the Welsh Sustainability Brand Values Programme where the ambition should be to promote Wales' world-leading standards globally.